php-fig/fig-standards/bylaws/002-psr-workflow.md

 # PSR Workflow

+A PHP Standard Recommendation (PSR) defines an interop standard that establishes a "contract" between providers and consumers.
+The goal of any PSR is to encourage or facilitate cross-project collaboration and standardization.

 ## Pre-Draft

 The goal of the Pre-Draft stage is to determine whether a majority of the PHP FIG is interested in publishing a PSR for a proposed concept.